the-turing-way/the-turing-way/book/website/ethical-research/law-policy.md

     A list of resources of Codes of Conduct for ethical research and frameworks -->

-> depending on the content, this might be more structured, for example with exercises, gotcha sections etc
+> depending on the content, this might be more structured, for example with exercises, gotcha sections

 ## Checklist
 > this can be done at the end or maybe as a separate checklist exercise, but please do note things down here as you go